edoardo-vescovi/games/ants-walk/README.md

 The appaling simplicity of the model matches only the necessary beauty of connecting to disparate tools.

 A math solution encompasses (not so basic elements of) probability, algebraic equations and infinite recurrence.
-That comes after invoking symmetry arguments to simplify the equations.
+This comes after invoking symmetry arguments to simplify the equations.
 We can jump over the actual calculations with the help of Wolfram Mathematica.
 The cherry on top is that a naive solution *doesn't* always work.
 The discussion of *why* a solution should exist in the first place will establish a connection to a famous random walk.